JakubDziegielewski/Summerise_data/README.md

 Columns which name ends with "mean" conatin mean of the mean of the measurement for a given activity of a subject.

 Columns which name ends with "std" conatin mean of the standard deviation of the measurement for a given activity of a subject.

+Steps:
+-Unzipped data package
+-familiarized myself with tables
+-read and understood data rom training and test directories -wrote script
+-analyzed the output and concluded that everything worked correctly